jmcoded0/Serverless-Threat-Detection-Auto-Remediation-Lab/README.md

 # Serverless Security Automation & Remediation (Advanced Cloud Security)

 ## 🚀 Overview
-This project showcases a serverless solution using AWS Lambda to detect and remediate security misconfigurations across AWS services (e.g., S3, EC2).
-Built with Python/Boto3, it leverages AWS Security Hub, CloudWatch Events, and SNS for real-time automation and alerts.
+This project showcases a serverless solution using AWS Lambda to detect and remediate security misconfigurations in AWS environments — such as public S3 buckets.
+Built with Python/Boto3, it leverages CloudTrail, CloudWatch, GuardDuty, and SNS for real-time automation, logging, and alerts.

 ## 🌟 Key Features
-- Automated detection of public S3 buckets, misconfigured IAM roles, and more
+- Automated detection of insecure public S3 buckets
-- Serverless remediation with Lambda functions
+- Lambda-driven serverless remediation logic
-- Real-time notifications via SNS/Slack
+- Real-time threat alerts via SNS
-- Logging of actions to an S3 audit bucket
+- Logging of remediation actions to a dedicated S3 audit bucket

 ## 🛠️ Tools Used
 - AWS Lambda, Python, Boto3
-- AWS Security Hub, CloudWatch Events
+- CloudTrail, CloudWatch, GuardDuty
-- SNS, S3 (for auditing)
+- SNS, S3 (for audit logs)
-- Terraform (for initial setup)
+- Terraform (for infrastructure as code)

 ## 📖 Lessons Learned
-- Mastered serverless architecture with Lambda
+- Built a fully serverless cloud security automation pipeline
-- Gained insights into multi-service security automation
+- Improved skills in Lambda event handling and IAM permissions
-- Improved debugging of AWS permissions and triggers
+- Gained hands-on experience in real-time detection and response workflows

 ## 🙋🏽‍♂️ About Me
-I’m a cloud security enthusiast building advanced skills.
+I’m a cloud security enthusiast focused on building practical, hands-on skills in AWS security, automation, and incident response.

 ## 📄 Full Lab Walkthrough
 For the full step-by-step documentation of this lab (with code, setup, and screenshots), visit:
 👉 [**Full Lab Write-Up**](https://github.com/jmcoded0/Serverless-Threat-Detection-Auto-Remediation-Lab/blob/main/documenting.md)